tobiasmaatita/project/README.md

 # Project
 ## Proposal Tobias Maätita (10730109)
+The goal of my datavisualisation is to illustrate the inequal access to education throughout the world.
+To explore whether the inequality has reduced or increased over the last years, I will include the possibility to see the development within a certain timeframe.

 ### Problem Statement
 Up until this day, access to education has never been equal.
 In some countries, even today, a large percentage of the population is still illiterate, whereas in other countries children can attend school free of charge.